 Philosophy is always a dialogue, and I think that part of the blog’s success is in its lively community of commenters.
 Please don’t feel shy to write a comment on the posts here.
 I offer a few simple rules to ensure the comments remain enjoyable to everybody; all posts that respect those boundaries are welcome.

-Above the tags and categories in the right column, I’ve also highlighted a number of posts that I think merit particular attention.
+Below the tags and categories in the left column, I’ve also highlighted a number of posts that I think merit particular attention.
 The posts under “Basic concepts” are those which I think are most helpful for a beginner trying to make sense of my posts – the concepts and ideas that I return to again and again.
 “Popular posts” are those that have attracted a great deal of attention and praise from others, and my “Personal favourites” are just that.
 Please, feel free to jump in from any of these starting points and explore the site in any manner you wish.
 Most posts feature hyperlinks back to other posts that they build on and draw on; at the bottom of the posts, they will often show pingbacks to posts (of mine or others’) that have linked to them and built on them in turn.
 Both sorts of links are meant to be followed.

-I consider this blog a work of scholarship, and would be honoured if you wished to cite my blog posts in a traditional academic work.
+I consider this blog a work of (non-peer-reviewed) scholarship, and would be honoured if you wished to cite my blog posts in a traditional academic work.
 If you do, please give them a full citation, including the URL and post date, so that interested readers may find them online more easily.
-For example, if you wish to cite this post in author-date style, cite it in the text as “Lele 2010″ and in the bibliography as:
+For example, if you wish to cite this post in author-date style, cite it in the text as “Lele 2010” and in the bibliography as:

 Lele, Amod.
 2010.
 “Ascent-descent and intimacy integrity together.”
 Love of All Wisdom, 26 September 2010. http://loveofallwisdom.com/2010/09/ascent-descent-and-intimacy-integrity-together/